Fairness in Information Access Systems: Algorithmic Foundations

 Learning decompositions through optimization is an instance of the second of these developments: estimating utility through machine learning models.
 This is now the basis of most current information access research.
-Models can become quite complex, and incorporate multiple aspects of items and information needs simultaneously, but their fundamental operation is to learn a function $\relevance{\doc | \need}$, often interpreted as the probability that an item is relevant to the need, given $\need$, based on observations, such as search result clicks, purchases, or product ratings.
-These estimates can be rating predictions, in the case of recommender systems with explicit ratings, or other estimates such as the probability of the user clicking a result (studied under the label of \emph{CTR prediction}).
+Models can become quite complex and incorporate multiple aspects of items and information needs simultaneously, but their fundamental operation is to learn a function $\relevance{\doc | \need}$, that estimates the item's relvance to the given need $\need$ based on observations, such as search result clicks, purchases, or product ratings.
+These estimates can be rating predictions, in the case of recommender systems with explicit ratings, or other estimates such as the probability of the user clicking a result (studied under the label of \emph{CTR prediction}) or the probability that the document is relevant to the user's need (a common framing for search).
 Learned utility models can also be implemented directly on a vector-space representation, as in the SLIM technique for learning neighborhood interpolation weights \citep{Ning2011-qu}.